cncf/cartografos/website/content/contribute/_index.md

 menu:
   main:
     weight: 30
+description: Welcome!
+Are you interested in contributing to the Cloud Native Maturity Model?
 ---

-Welcome!
-Are you interested in contributing to the Cloud Native Maturity Model?

 Instructions on how to contribute to the content of the model.